xoofx/xoofx.github.io/_posts/2016-05-25-inline-il-asm-in-csharp-with-roslyn.md

 Et voilà, you have the inline IL ASM function available right into your code when using my fork of Roslyn.

-The syntax is able to track usage of variables so that usage of 'stdloc` is marking used variable correctly so that we don't have any compilation errors about a variable being used without an assignment:
+The syntax is able to track usage of variables so that usage of `stloc` is marking used variable correctly so that we don't have any compilation errors about a variable being used without an assignment:

 ```csharp
 // -----------------------